nashville-software-school/aws-deployment-instructions/README.md

 ## Getting Started

 ### AWS Account
-Working with AWS requires an AWS account.
+Working with AWS requires an active AWS account.
 Fortunately, as of March 2021 Amazon still offers an extended free-tier account that gives free access for one year to all the services you will need to deploy your application.
 Even still, note that setting up an AWS account requires an active credit or debit card, which will be billed if your usage exceeds the free tier limit.